hfaran/LivesPool/API_Documentation.md

-POST the required parameters to create a new game
+POST the required parameter to create a new game; only the owner of a room can make this request

 * `nbpp`: Number of balls per player
-* `password`: Password for the game; only the gamemaster should have access to this as it allows updates to the game
-* `room_name`: Room from which this game is being created
-* `room_password`: (Required only if room is passworded) Password for the room from which this game is being created